Ph.D. in School Psychology

 Admission Interviews

-Expect a formal interview, informative sessions, and interaction with faculty and graduate students.
-Applicants also will have the opportunity to see the campus, clinics, and the community.
+• Expect a formal interview, informative sessions, and interaction with both faculty and graduate students.
+Applicants also will have the opportunity to see the campus, clinics, and community.

-For students coming from out of state, we try to subsidize the cost of travel.
+• For out-of-state students, we try to subsidize the cost of travel.

 Program Details